 What if I only change names in one country?

 If you decide to only change names in one country, just be mindful of which account or record is under which name.
 If you need to prove your identity you should have sufficient proof available to prove both your names.
-It can get messy where you have half your records under one name and half under another name, but you won’t be breaking the law.
+It can get messy when you have half your records under one name and half under another name, but you won’t be breaking the law.

 How can Easy Name Change help?